MrRobot268/MrRobot268/README.md

 - 👋 Hi, I’m @MrRobot268
-- 👀 I’m interested in Cybersecurity.
-- 🌱 I’m currently finishing my degree in Computer Science & Cybersecurity.
+- 👀 I’m a Customer-facing Sales Engineer Professional with a background in IT & Cybersecurity.
-- 💞️ I’m looking to collaborate on Digital Systems Security projects.
+- I connect the geeks to the executives and the customers.